akritikos/Yggdrasil/README.md

 * Use StyleCop for consistent code styling
 * Provide full documentation on classes & methods
 * Your PR should be able to be build cross-platform and pass all supplied unit tests (AppVeyor CI & XUnit)
 * Upon adding a new project, you should [add as link](https://tinyurl.com/yc5rbzhl) the file stylecop.json from the root of this repository and [enable it](https://tinyurl.com/yczleafl).
+Additionally, add the ruleset from the .config submodule to conform to the same standards.
 Make sure to close and reload your project afterwards.

 ***
 Subprojects consist of: